Tintic, Black Jack Mine

 "The Ajax-Mammoth Extension company, an incorporation recently formed, which embraces in the group the Amelia Rives, Amelia Rives Addition, Black Jack, and Trail, is being worked under the supervision of John T. Sullivan.
 There is some sixty feet of shaft, and 200 feet of tunnel work on the old diggings, but a new shaft is being pushed down as rapidly as three shifts can do it on the Amelia Rives ground.
 This group of claims, which is located between the Lower Mammoth and the Star Consolidated, is regarded hereabouts as valuable ground."
 (Salt Lake Herald, April 23, 1899)

-(The Amelia Rives and the Amelia Rives Addition mining claims are not shown on an 1899 maps of Tintic mining claims, but the Black Jack and Trail claims are shown.)
+(The Amelia Rives mining claim and the Amelia Rives Addition mining claim are not shown on an 1899 maps of Tintic mining claims, but the Black Jack and Trail claims are shown.)

 May 27, 1899